wintercms/meta/release-notes/build-466.md

 ## UX/UI Improvements
 - Improved the disabled styling of the `markdown`, `richeditor`, `mediafinder`, & `colorpicker` FormWidgets.
+- Fixed long standing issue where on initial page load the backend nav bar would be an incorrect width until the JS loaded to correct it by switching to a flex layout for the backend nav bar.
+- Improved UX when an AJAX request is made while the application is in hard maintenance mode (`php artisan down`).

 ## API Changes
 - Menu items controlled by `NavigationManager` are now objects, and `$manager->getMainMenuItem($owner, $code)` has been added to make it easier to manipulate existing menu items without having to deregister and reregister menu items to apply changes.